Camping is one of those simple joys in life that brings a smile to your face and relaxes body and mind.

 Can you imagine the scene?
 You have set up your hammock, the sun is setting and you’re ready to get a bit of shut-eye.

 You’re lying there, contemplating the beauty of nature, then you hear it.

 The high-pitched buzzing of the dreaded mosquito.
 You feel your body go cold, you brought no protection.

 None of us want to be subjected to a night of frustration due to those irritating creatures or wake up the next morning looking like you spent the night in a patch of poison ivy.

-There are bug nets that can be threaded over hammocks and then closed by using a Velcro or zip opening, these can be cumbersome and awkward.
+There are separate bug nets that can be threaded over hammocks and then closed by using a Velcro or zip opening, but these can be cumbersome and awkward.

 Straps or Cords

 Many hammocks come with a rope or paracord as part of their suspension system.